Producers: Gary Binkow, Brad Miska, and Roxanne Benjamin

 Screenwriters: Maurice Jules and Stephanie Rothman & Charles S Swartz

-This is one of Stephanie Rothman’s greatest films — produced and co-written with her husband, Charles Swartz.
+This is probably Stephanie Rothman’s greatest films — produced and co-written with her husband, Charles Swartz.
 Rothman was one of the few female exploitation filmmakers in the 1960s.
 Sadly, Hollywood never took her seriously.
 She tried to break into TV directing but there were no offers, even though her work is great.

 The Velvet Vampire was on the cutting edge of the “lesbian vampire” films, even though it would be more accurate to call this a “bisexual vampire” film.
 It’s visually stunning even though, if you look hard, you can see how this film was made on a budget.
 It starts with a wonderful scene of an attempted rape of the title character.
 You can imagine what happens.
 But it is impressive throughout.
 Starring Celeste Yarnall (Beast of Blood) in the title role plus Michael Blodgett (Beyond the Valley of the Dolls) and Sherry E DeBoer (as Sherry Miles).

 This film is not in the public domain.
 You can find it around, though.
 But you are best to buy the Vampires, Mummies and Monsters Collection — Roger Corman Cult Classics.
 The individual DVDs of The Velvet Vampire are not good.
 This one comes with an okay commentary with Celeste Yarnall.
 And you get Lady Frankenstein (1971), Time Walker (1982), and Grotesque (1988).
+There is also a long out-of-print and expensive Shout Factory Blu-ray.

 Vice Academy (1989)